 This sheet is about exposure to diazepam in a pregnancy or while breastfeeding.
-This information should not take the place of medical advice from your healthcare provider.
+This information should not take the place of medical care and advice from your healthcare provider.

 What is diazepam?

-Diazepam is a medication used to treat anxiety, sleeplessness, muscle spasms, and alcohol withdrawal.
+Diazepam is a medication that has used to treat anxiety, sleeplessness, muscle spasms, and alcohol withdrawal.
 It is sometimes used with other medications to treat seizures.
-Diazepam is in the class of medications called benzodiazepines, and is sold under the brand name Valium®.
-MotherToBaby has a fact sheet on anxiety at https://mothertobaby.org/fact-sheets/anxiety-fact/.
+Diazepam is in the class of medications called benzodiazepines.
+It is sold under the brand name Valium®.

-Can taking diazepam make it harder for me to get pregnant?
+I take diazepam.
+Can it make it harder for me to get pregnant?

-It is not known if using diazepam could make it harder to get pregnant.
+It is not known if taking diazepam could make it harder to get pregnant.

 Does taking diazepam increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-It is not known if using diazepam could increase the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Based on the studies reviewed, it is not known if diazepam increases the chance for miscarriage.

-Does taking diazepam increase the chance of having a baby with a birth defect?
+Does taking diazepam increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Using diazepam is unlikely to increase the chance of birth defects above the background risk.
+Based on the studies reviewed, using diazepam is not expected to increase the chance of birth defects above the background risk.
 Older studies suggested a less than 1 in 100 (less than 1%) increased chance of cleft lip and/or cleft palate if a person uses diazepam in the first trimester of pregnancy.
-A cleft lip or cleft palate happens when the top lip and/or roof of the mouth do not form correctly and can need surgery to correct.
-Since that time, larger and better-designed studies have not found an increased chance of oral clefts or other birth defects with diazepam use in pregnancy.
+A cleft lip or cleft palate is when the lip and/or roof of mouth formed with a split and can need surgery to correct.
+More recent studies that are larger and better-designed have not found an increased chance of oral clefts or other birth defects with diazepam use in pregnancy.

-Some, but not all, studies have reported an increased chance for preterm delivery (delivery before 37 weeks of pregnancy), low birth weight, and/or smaller head circumference in babies born to a person who was using diazepam and other benzodiazepines in pregnancy.
-Two of these studies followed the babies as they grew and reported they had reached normal weight ranges by 8-10 months, but in one study head circumferences remained smaller than expected at 18 months of age.
+Some, but not all, studies have reported an increased chance for preterm delivery (delivery before 37 weeks of pregnancy), low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth), and/or smaller head size in babies born to a person who was using diazepam and other benzodiazepines in pregnancy.
+Two of these studies followed the exposed children as they grew and reported they had reached normal weight ranges by 8-10 months of age.
+In one study head circumferences remained smaller than expected at 18 months of age.

 I need to take diazepam throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

 Babies that were exposed to diazepam throughout pregnancy or late in pregnancy might have withdrawal symptoms starting soon after delivery or within several days of birth.
-Symptoms might include breathing problems, jitteriness, excessive crying, and trouble maintaining normal body temperature.
+Symptoms might include breathing problems, jitteriness, excessive crying, and trouble maintaining their body temperature.
 Some newborns may have loose muscle tone, sluggishness, and trouble latching on to feed (called “floppy infant syndrome”).
-Although some babies might need to spend additional time in the hospital to help manage these symptoms, the symptoms are expected to go away within a few weeks.
+Some babies might need to spend more time in the hospital to help manage these symptoms.
+The symptoms are expected to go away within a few weeks.

-Will taking diazepam during pregnancy affect my baby’s behavior or cause learning problems?
+Does taking diazepam in pregnancy affect future behavior or learning for the child?

-It is not known if taking diazepam during pregnancy can have any possible long-term effects on behavior or learning.
-Two studies have followed children up to 18 months or 3 years of age.
+Based on the studies reviewed, it is not known if taking diazepam increases the chance for behavior or learning issues.
+Two studies have followed children who were exposed to diazepam during pregnancy until the children were up to 18 months or 3 years of age.
 These studies reported that the children were more likely to show certain behaviors, such as anxiety, sadness, and fearfulness.

-I take diazepam.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes diazepam, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-It is not known if the use of diazepam affects male fertility or the chance of birth defects.
-Most exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Based on the studies reviewed, it is not known if the use of diazepam can affect fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.